Home / Job Seekers

 We know how discouraging a layoff can be.
 Especially if you've had a hard time getting back into the workforce.
 Those with long-term unemployment (out of work 27+ weeks) face even more challenges.
 Michigan Works!
 Northeast Consortium offers services and support to all job seekers, regardless of how long you have been out of work.
 Our Service Center staff can assist in overcoming barriers to employment, such as a lack of recent employment history or missing skill requirements, that make it difficult for you to transition into your next job.
 We will work with you to develop the materials and skills you need to reenter the workforce.

 On-the-Job Training is when a company hires a job seeker as a permanent employee, and gets reimbursed a portion of the individual's wages in order to train him or her for the job.
 This program is great for job seekers who may have the aptitude to do a job, but not the exact skill set.
 Learn if this opportunity is right for you by speaking with your local Michigan Works! staff.
 Employers should contact a Michigan Works!
-Northeast Consortium Business Services Professional for more information.
+Northeast Consortium Business Solutions Professional for more information.

 PATH (Welfare Reform)